Kyuuhachi/Aureole/book/src/guide/music.md

 [(Raw)](../bgmtbl/3rd.txt)

 </details>

+No such files are known to exist for the Crossbell games; however, they have a `bgm/info.yaml` file that contains some of the same information.

 Each of the files consists of two parts: lines starting with `#define`, and lines with `bgmtbl`.
 In this case we can see from the `#define` lines that